dotnet/docs-maui/docs/get-started/first-app.md

     :::zone pivot="devices-windows"

     > [!NOTE]
-    > Even though you're going to run your app directly on Windows, you must install the Android SDK for a complete setup.
+    > Even though you're going to run your app directly on Windows, you'll be prompted to install the Android SDK.
+The default build target for a new .NET MAUI project is Android.
+If you want to also target and run on Android in addition to Windows, navigate to the start of this article and select Android.
+Then, complete this tutorial which will teach you how to install the Android SDK and create a virtual Android device.
+Afterwards, switch this article back to Windows and continue where you left off.

     :::zone-end